-- a.
-Internal emergency or disaster resulting in damage or loss of essential functions to any portion of the medical center or medical offices. - b.
-A mass casualty event or other emergency requiring a sustained significant commitment of Kaiser Permanente or local community resources. - c.
-Internal and/or external emergency necessitating hospital evacuation (e.g. unsafe facility). - d.
-An extraordinary threat to life and property exists covering a widespread population or geographic area, which affects Kaiser Permanente. - e.
-A local service area requires mutual aid. - f.
-Two or more Kaiser Permanente HCCs are activated to manage an emergency and the Regional Command Center (RCC) requests KPBP's activation. - g.
-Upon notification by the County of a community emergency where Kaiser Permanente Baldwin Park resources may be needed to support a community response (may be communicated via the ReddiNet or Hospital Emergency Administrative Radio (HEAR).
+- 1. Internal emergency or disaster resulting in damage or loss of essential functions to any portion of the medical center or medical offices. - 2.
+Any emergency requiring a sustained significant commitment of Kaiser or local community resources over an extended period to control or mitigate damage. - 3.
+Internal and/or external emergency necessitating hospital evacuation, [i.e., some or all of the facility may not be safe or suitable for continued occupancy]. - 4.
+An extraordinary threat to life and property exists covering a widespread population or geographic area, which affects Kaiser Permanente Baldwin Park Medical Center. - 5.
+A local service area requires mutual aid. - 6.
+Two or more Southern California Kaiser Permanente Medical Centers activate their HCC to manage an emergency and the RCC requests activation to help support response efforts of impacted facilities.